CryptonStudio/Merchant-Processing-docs/docs/en/api/coins-stripe.md

 The coins API provides functionality for managing cryptocurrency coins and tokens across different blockchain networks.

 ::: tip Interactive Testing
-Test the API in real time!
-Enter your API key and click "Test" buttons to send requests to `https://cp-merch-dev.wsdemo.online/api`.
+On this page you can test the API in real time!
+Enter your API key in the field below and click the "Test" buttons to send requests to the server `https://cp-merch-dev.wsdemo.online/api`.

+**If you encounter CORS errors:**
+- Use the "📋 Copy curl" buttons to get ready-to-use commands
+- Execute commands in terminal or use Postman
+- Install a browser extension to disable CORS (e.g., "CORS Unblock")
 :::

 ## Overview